sabithahamed/goldnest/README.md

 # 🪙 GoldNest – Gold-Based Micro Investment Platform

-> Built with ❤️ by Team Code Mavericks for Devthon 2.0 Final Round
+> Built with ❤️ by Team Code Mavericks

 GoldNest is a revolutionary web-based micro-investment platform that enables Sri Lankans to invest in **gold starting from just Rs.
 100**.
 Combining the power of **blockchain**, **AI**, and **fintech**, our platform provides a secure, gamified, and transparent way for anyone to grow their wealth and hedge against inflation through gold-backed digital tokens.